 - Before you can re-sort, you will need to eliminate the formulas in column “z” by copying the column and pasting it back in the same place using the “paste values” option.

 - The last step is to sort all the rows again by the 1-2 column (column “z” in the example).

 - All the 1s will be together as one mailing list and all the 2s will be together as a second mailing list.

 Are you doing an A/B test this year?
 If so, I’d like to hear about it.
-Send me an email at fundraisinghelp at sbcglobal dot net or simply comment on the blog.
+Send me an email at David at DevelopmentForConoservation dot com or simply comment on the blog.
 I’ll share everything I get.

 Photo credit: Snowshoeing courtesy of Walt Kaesler.

 Find out how David can help you with your fundraising systems here.